rmrf-run/ansible27env/SampleExam.md

 - An LVM logical volume called `lv_mysql` is created of size 512MB in the volume group `vg_database`.
 - An XFS filesystem on the logical volume `lv_mysql` is created.
 - Logical volume `lv_mysql` is permanently mounted on `/mnt/mysql_backups`.
-- `mysql-community-server` package is installed.
+- `MariaDB-server` package is installed.
 - Firewall is configured to allow all incoming traffic on MySQL port TCP 3306.
 - MySQL root user password should be set from the variable `database_password` (see task #5).
 - MySQL server should be started and enabled on boot.